sangmanjung/sangmanjung/README.md

 ### Sangman Jung

-Hello.
-This page is for saving and managing contents of my current studies and reports.
+_Hello.
+This page is for saving and managing contents of my current studies and reports._
-If you ask me about anything, contact this e-mail: 📫 sangmanjung@khu.ac.kr
+_If you ask me about anything, contact this e-mail_📫: sangmanjung@khu.ac.kr

 #### 🌱 Education
 (B.S) Department of Applied Mathematics | Kyung Hee University